industrial-edge/wincc-unified-on-IE/README.md

 ## Documentation

-You can find information about the installation, tutorial and migration workflow in the following links:
+You can find the main documentation in the following links:

 - [Installation and Tutorial](docs/installation_and_tutorial.md)
 - [Further engineering workflows](docs/further_engineering_workflows.md)